 30 March 2015

-The Nature Bill aims to set biodiversity targets for 2040 and create a Natural Capital Committee to advise on nature-related matters.
-It also requires local authorities to map and maintain local ecological network strategies, identify species at risk of extinction, secure access to high-quality green space, and include environmental education in the curriculum for maintained schools.
+The Nature Bill would set biodiversity targets for 2040 and create a Natural Capital Committee to advise on protecting and valuing natural assets.
+It would also require local authorities to maintain local ecological network strategies, identify species at risk, improve access to high-quality green space, and include environmental education in the maintained school curriculum.

-Currently at the 2nd reading in the House of Commons; if it progresses, it would move to committee stage and subsequent readings.
+The bill is currently at the second reading in the House of Commons.
+After this stage, it would move to committee stage and then further readings in both houses before becoming law.

 Generated 21 February 2026